Markets

 Mentioned in this article

-The payments network unveiled "Visa & Main," a comprehensive platform designed for U.S. small businesses.
-A central component is a $100 million working-capital facility, established in collaboration with community-focused lender Lendistry.
-The platform bundles services including financing, marketing tools, and operational support.
+The payments network unveiled "Visa & Main," a comprehensive platform designed to support U.S. small businesses.
+A cornerstone of this launch is a $100 million working-capital facility, established in collaboration with the community-focused lender Lendistry.
+Visa executive Kim Lawrence emphasized the critical role small firms play in local economies, while Lendistry CEO Everett K. Sands described accessible capital as vital sustenance for business owners.

 Related Articles